vyperlang/vyper/vyper/venom/README.md

 - Describe the architecture of analyses and passes a bit more. mention the distiction between analysis and pass (optimisation or transformation).
 - mention how to compile into it , bb(deploy), bb_runtime
 - perhaps add some flag to skip the store expansion pass? for readers of the code
-- some of the evm opcodes are from older versions - should comment on that? instructions like difficulty that changed into prevrandao
 - if it is meant for using venom, then i should mention api for passes and analyses - should i do that?
   - analysis by ir_analysis_cache - request, invalidate, force - type of analysis and additional params
   - pass - run_pass